What Houzz contributors are saying:

 3. Wood ’n’ whiteIncorporating a beautiful piece of wood, whether a table or flooring, adds a hint of colour without overpowering the clean, fresh look of an all-white scheme.
 Minimal cushions on plush sofas add comfort, yet keep the room uncluttered for just the right airy feel.

-1. Choose earthy neutral schemesThe all-white colour theme is a staple of minimalist design.
+1. Choose earthy neutral schemesThe all-white colour theme by Building Designs is a staple of minimalist design.
 However, this is sometimes impractical in the Indian scenario, where the climate and dust can create maintenance issues.
 Choose neutrals like browns, greys and beiges, which are easier to maintain.
 These colours are also popularly used in minimalist interiors, since they are visually soothing.

 …or woodAlthough it has a strong tinge of yellow or brown, wood can be considered a neutral element when it comes to spaces.
 If you incorporate a beautiful piece of wood, whether a table or flooring, it adds a hint of colour without overpowering the clean, fresh look of an all-white decor.
 Tip: Aged woods or those that have a rough finish or a pronounced grain, especially give a space a sense of softness.
 Try adding an antique coffee table or shelving unit to the mix.